-Native plants have a reputation for being the plain Janes of the plant world.
+Native plants have a reputation for being the “plain Janes” of the plant world.
 That is simply not true.
 You can enjoy a beautiful garden while protecting the health of local ecosystems when you plant natives.
 More people than ever are filling their garden with native plants.
 This is partly a result of the new awareness of the hazards of exotics and invasive plants.
-Gardeners are more concerned about using environmentally responsible practices these days, and that includes using native plants.
+Gardeners are more concerned about using environmentally responsible practices these days and that includes using native plants.

 What is a Native Plant?

 The definition of “native plant” depends on who you ask.
 Even the government agencies responsible for the protection of the environment define it differently.
-For example, the U.S. Fish and Wildlife Service defines native plant as “A species that, other than as a result of an introduction, historically occurred or currently occurs in that ecosystem.”
+For example, the U.S. Fish and Wildlife Service defines native plants as “A species that, other than as a result of an introduction, historically occurred or currently occurs in that ecosystem.”
 Some state agencies have more restrictive guidelines, maintaining that native plants are those that existed in the area before the first European contact.

 Gardeners have to decide for themselves how the term “native plant” applies in their own garden.
 While some include plants that are native anywhere in the United States, others only include plants native to local ecosystems or the immediate area.